 When you take a proactive, 12-month approach to your campaign planning, you’ll be able to ensure there are plenty of opportunities for your people to engage all year and at times that matter to them.
 Plus, there will be no big gaps in your programming, which means more program participation predictability and greater efficiency.
 And you’ll probably pick up steam as more people start to engage.
 To show how this works, we’ll borrow a rule from marketing: The Rule of 7 says it takes an average of seven interactions with a brand before action is taken.
 For your program, this means the more times you expose your people to campaigns and opportunities, the more likely they’ll be to dive in and take part.

-- If you’re looking for some key dates to start planning your annual program around, check out the 2023 Goodness Calendar with 230+ cause-focussed awareness dates to choose from.
+- If you’re looking for some key dates to start planning your annual program around, check out the 2024 Goodness Calendar with over 230+ cause-focused awareness dates to choose from.

 - We also provide activation kits for popular key awareness dates – you can find out what’s coming up in the Content Editorial Calendar.